-Born on October 26, 1757, in Charleston, South Carolina, Charles Pinckney was captured and held by the British during the American Revolution.
-Following his release, in the late 1770s, he began a law practice.
-From 1784 to 1787, Pinckney served in the Continental Congress, and in 1789, he became the 37th governor of South Carolina.
-Pinckney signed the U.S. Constitution and notably contributed to the Fugitive Slave and "no religious test" clauses.
-He also drafted the Constitution of the State of South Carolina.
+Born in South Carolina in 1757, Charles Pinckney fought in the American Revolution and was captured by the British.
+Upon his release, he practiced law before serving in the Continental Congress from 1784 to 1787, becoming the 37th governor of South Carolina soon after.
+Pinckney signed the U.S. Constitution and contributed to the Fugitive Slave and "no religious test" clauses.
 Pinckney later served in Congress, pushing for all white men to have voting rights.
-Later in life, he served as U.S. minister to Spain.
-He died in Charleston, South Carolina, on October 29, 1824.

 Charles Pinckney was born on October 26, 1757, in Charleston, South Carolina.
 His father was a wealthy planter and lawyer with deep and influential roots in Charleston.
 Pinckney was taught privately by Dr. David Oliphant, who instilled in Pinckney, among other ideas, the philosophy that if government failed its people, the people had the right to form a new government.
 This would go a long way toward informing Pinckney's adulthood and eventual role as a founding father of the United States.

 When Pinckney "graduated" from Oliphant's tutelage, he studied law under his father and was admitted to the South Carolina bar in 1779.
 (Oliphant's influence also led to Pinckney becoming proficient in five languages.)